 “Jenna!”
 Maddie muttered to herself.
 I should have sworn her to secrecy.

 “I don’t care if he’s your boyfriend.
 My mom says its too early for me to have one anyways.”

 Maddie knew her mouth was hanging open; she also knew she had nothing to say.
-She swung an arm around Mika and steered her towards the reception door where most of their classmates were gathering to greet parents and their teachers as they arrived.
+She swung an arm around Mika and steered her towards the reception door where most of their classmates were gathering to greet parents and teachers as they arrived.

 “Can I get all the grads into their robes and seats please,” Mr. James spoke from the podium.

 Maddie gave her parents a wave then took her seat between Jenna and Mika.
 She watched the teachers manage the little kids sitting on the floor.
 It seemed so long ago they had been there – now they were the graduating class.
-So much had happened this year; Grandpa Leo had died, her mom and dad were home for three consecutive months, and now she had a boyfriend.
+So much had happened this year; Grandpa Leo had died, her mom and dad had been home for three months, and now she had a boyfriend.

 “Who you looking for?”
 Jenna taunted.
 “Your lover boy?”

 “Don’t be gross Jenna.
 Why does everything about boys have to be so gushy?
 They’re just guys,” she said fussing to get her grad sash tucked under the collar.